 Visitor Spending.
 The peak recreation visitation reported at Everglades National Park was 1,534,328 visitors in 1972.
 Over the 22-year period 1990-2011, recreation use of the park has fluctuated dramatically, from about 820,000 to 1,300,000 recreational visits, averaging approximately 1,005,000 (not including visitors associated with private and commercial airboat operations based in the East Everglades Addition).
 Overnight visitors to the park, including backcountry campers using the chickees, historically accounted for over 100,000 of the annual visits.
-However, weather, hurricanes in particular, have a dramatic influence on visitation as is evident in figure 11, which displays the declines in visitation following hurricane Andrew in 1992 and hurricanes Katrina and Wilma in 2005.
-Overnight visitor use declined sharply in the wake of damages to the lodging and camping facilities at Flamingo caused by the latter two storms, averaging less than 39,000 visits annually over the five-year period (2007-2011).
+However, weather, hurricanes in particular, have a dramatic influence on visitation as is evident in figure 11, which displays the declines in visitation following Hurricane Andrew in 1992 and Hurricanes Katrina and Wilma in 2005.
+Overnight visitor use declined sharply in the wake of damages to the lodging and camping facilities at Flamingo caused by the latter two storms, averaging less than 39,000 visits annually over the five-year period (2007 - 2011).

 A study of the economic contributions of units of the national park system, based on visitor origin, length of stay, type of overnight accommodations, and typical spending of park visitors, estimated total annual visitor spending of \$136.5 million associated with recreation visits to the park in 2010 (Stynes 2011).
 The total includes entry fees collected by the park; outlays for accommodations, fuel, food and beverage purchases; boat, canoe, and other equipment rentals; and other miscellaneous expenditures.
-The latter include purchases made at the visitor center bookstores operated by the Everglades Association.
+The bulk of spending was by nonlocal visitors staying overnight in area motels and hotels and camping.
+Also reflected in the total spending are purchases made at the visitor center bookstores operated by the Everglades Association.
 The Everglades Association is a nonprofit cooperating association that supports education, interpretation, and research in the park and three nearby NPS units.